EKarton/RClone-Drive-WebUI/README.md

 ### Description:

 The RClone Drive Web UI is a RClone client that provides an easy-to-use web interface to view and manage your files on RClone.
-It interfaces with your RClone instance's [Remote Control](https://rclone.org/rc/) http client to connect to your cloud drives.
+It uses your RClone instance's [Remote Control](https://rclone.org/rc/) to connect to your cloud drives.

 ### Features: